MMachado-uy/react-boilerplate/README.md

 2. `npm start`
 3. Profit

-PR's are welcome
-Issues are welcome
+PR's and Issues are welcome